 Instructions:

 3. Spray with olive oil or canola oil cooking spray and sprinkle 1t sugar on top.
 Toss popcorn, spray again and sprinkle remaining sugar on top.
-Drizzle peanut butter flavor of choice across the top.
+Drizzle peanut butter of choice across the top.

 Additional Info: